Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Piecewise integrability and secondary structure

 where $\beta = \langle\beta^{\pm}_{n}\rangle$ is the chain-averaged coupling parameter.
 By construction, $E[n]=0$ when the backbone at residue $n$ satisfies the uniform-segment dispersion relation exactly, and $E[n]>0$ when the local curvature or torsion varies too rapidly for the integrable approximation to hold.

-Figure~\ref{fig:profiles} illustrates the behavior of $V_{\text{eff}}[n]$ along the backbone for eight representative proteins (two per SCOP class), analyzing the effective potential as a site-dependent profile analogous to spectral signal representations of protein sequences~\cite{wang2025signal}.
-Within helical segments (pink background shading), $V_{\text{re}}$ forms near-constant negative plateaus (typically $-0.5$ to $-1.5$\,\AA$^{-2}$), consistent with Eq.~(\ref{eq:dispersion}) evaluated at the canonical helix torsion $\tau_{\text{helix}}\approx 1.0$\,rad.
+Figure~\ref{fig:profiles} shows $V_{\text{eff}}[n]$ along the backbone for eight representative proteins (two per SCOP class); we treat the effective potential as a site-dependent profile analogous to spectral signal representations of protein sequences~\cite{wang2025signal}.
+Within helical segments (pink background shading), $V_{\text{re}}$ forms near-constant negative plateaus (typically $-0.5$ to $-1.5$\,\AA$^{-1}$), consistent with Eq.~(\ref{eq:dispersion}) evaluated at the canonical helix torsion $\tau_{\text{helix}}\approx 1.0$\,rad.
 The amplitude of $V_{\text{im}}$ is reduced relative to loop and strand regions but remains finite.
-In $\beta$-strand and coil regions, both $V_{\text{re}}$ and $V_{\text{im}}$ fluctuate strongly (amplitudes reaching 3--6\,\AA$^{-2}$), reflecting rapid residue-to-residue variation of $r^{\pm}$ and $\tau$.
+In $\beta$-strand and coil regions, both $V_{\text{re}}$ and $V_{\text{im}}$ fluctuate strongly (amplitudes reaching 3--6\,\AA$^{-1}$), reflecting rapid residue-to-residue variation of $r^{\pm}$ and $\tau$.
 Sharp negative spikes in $V_{\text{re}}$ mark transitions between secondary-structure elements.
 These patterns are local rather than class-dependent: helical segments in the nominally all-$\beta$ protein 1AYO display the same plateau behavior as those in the all-$\alpha$ proteins.